 Sign Committee review

-The Sign Committee meets the third Wednesday morning of each month.
+The Sign Committee meets the fourth Wednesday morning of each month.
 The Sign Committee makes its recommendations at the Art Commission’s next regular meeting.

 To place an item on the agenda, staff must receive a written request with a description of the proposal at least two weeks before a meeting.
-Staff must receive three hard copies and a PDF of the submission package at least one week before a meeting.
-Collate copies into three packages.
-Fold them to 8.5 in. x 11 in. if necessary.
-Each package must include a copy of the cover letter.
+Staff must then receive a PDF of the submission package at least one week before a meeting.
 The PDF should be a single file if possible.

 Attendance at the meeting is optional.
 Staff can provide guidance as to whether attendance is recommended.
 You may bring displays and material samples to the meeting.
 The committee will make its recommendation to the Art Commission at the meeting, followed by a written confirmation.

 If you disagree with the committee’s recommendation, you may attend the Art Commission meeting to appeal.
 You must submit a letter requesting to appeal at least one week before the commission meeting date.
 You will receive written confirmation of the commission’s final decision.